20 FAQs people ask about your responsibilities as a director.

 You can, if you have one, but ultimate responsibility will still remain with the company and its directors, as well as the company secretary.
 The same applies if you delegate these tasks to a third party such as a provider of company secretarial services.

-Private companies can decide not to have a company secretary.
-In companies without a company secretary, responsibility for, eg record-keeping and filing at Companies House will fall solely on the directors even if, in fact, they assign an employee to look after administrative matters.
-Most companies continue to have a secretary.
+Private companies do not need to have a company secretary, and the majority of new start-ups and SMEs do not have one.
+In companies without a company secretary, responsibility for record-keeping and filing at Companies House will fall solely on the directors even if, in fact, they assign an employee to look after administrative matters.

 10. Do I need to read the company's articles of association or any other documents?